Safflower Skipper (Pyrgus carthami)

 next page back to list

-From the upperside it could only be confused with the Yellow-banded Skipper (P. sidae).
+From the upperside it could only be confused with the Yellow-banded Skipper (P. sidae), but their ranges do not overlap.
 The uph markings are quite characteristic, especially the sub-marginal discal series of often elongated discrete white streaks.
-The underside is also quite characteristic as the unh white margin is continuous along the whole of the wing, and no other Pyrgus has this.
+The underside is also quite characteristic as the unh white margin is continuous along the whole of the wing, and no other Pyrgus has this, although Olive Skipper (P. serratulae) can sometimes be quite similar.
 It is a butterfly of medium to higher altitudes.

 ref sex